ref-humbold/FITA-View/README.md

 ## How to build?

 FITA-View can be built with **Apache ANT** using **Apache Ivy** to resolve all dependencies.
-Ivy and all libraries are downloaded during build, so make sure your Internet connection is working!
+Ivy itself and all dependencies are downloaded during build, so make sure your Internet connection is working!

 Possible ANT targets are: